 Mind the Gap!
-Tracking Women' Archives
+Women's Archives Tracking

 The last data fields of our 'Women Detector' are devoted to documentation and include Writings, Bibliography, Webliography and Archives (6.0).
 In addition to the list of Bibliography and Webliography, the Writings data field can comprise both published and unpublished texts that women identified in the Database wrote.
 As a matter of fact, in many cases, starting from pioneers, they merged theoretical and practical activities.